hgrosselindemann/hgrosselindemann.github.io/_pages/research.md

 # Lagrangian Particle Tracking

-I will apply the lagrangian particle tracking algorithm, oceanparcels, to a multi-centenniel high-resolution climate model to investigate the importance of Agulhas Leakage transport for the AMOC and the global overturning circulation.
+I am currently applying the lagrangian particle tracking algorithm, oceanparcels, to a multi-centenniel high-resolution climate model (CESM) to investigate the Agulhas Leakage transport.
+We are interested in its general long-term internal variability and how it is driven and/or connected to other components of the climate system.
+Ultimatly, we want to examine its relation to the AMOC and the global overturning circulation and how this might change in the future.